1936 United States presidential election in Maine

-The 1936 United States presidential election in Maine was held on November 3, 1936 as part of the 1936 United States presidential election.
+The 1936 United States presidential election in Maine was held on November 3, 1936, as part of the 1936 United States presidential election.
 The state voters chose five electors to the Electoral College, who voted for president and vice president.

 Maine voted for Republican Party candidate Alf Landon of Kansas, over Democratic Party candidate and incumbent President Franklin D. Roosevelt.

 Landon won Maine by a margin of 13.97%, making it his best state in the Union, and with 55.49% of the popular vote, made it his second strongest state after nearby Vermont.
-This Landon achieved despite losing two counties (Washington and York) that had voted for Herbert Hoover in 1932, as he made gains of up to ten percent in the rock-ribbed Yankee counties of Hancock, Lincoln and Waldo.
+Landon achieved this despite losing two counties (Washington and York) that had voted for Herbert Hoover in 1932, as he made gains of up to ten percent in the rock-ribbed Yankee counties of Hancock, Lincoln and Waldo.